netmet1/constellation_nodectl/README.md

               - show latest version of Tessellation detected on the network.
               - show the current nodectl version
+              - show the current cluster session verses node session
+              - if the sessions do not match, the node is not connected properly.
+Even if the Node is in Ready State, this does NOT mean the Node is connected to the network.

               States: Initial, ReadyToJoin, StartingSession,SessionStarted,
                       ReadyToDownload,WaitingForDownload,DownloadInProgress,
                       Observing,Ready,Leaving,Offline,ApiNotReady